 Of course, if you are away from home for days at a time, you should find your Siberian cat a cat sitter or someone who can visit them daily to change their food and water and provide a bit of interaction.
 Or you could also take your Siberian on a trip with you!

 Siberian cat personality: social butterflies

-Siberian cats do really well when they have a lot of interactions with other pets and humans on a daily basis.
+Siberian cats do really well when they have a lot of interaction with other pets and humans on a daily basis.
 A social and friendly breed, Siberians thrive in multiple pet households.
 They will be a great playmate for a dog or another cat, providing each other with daily entertainment.
-Being strong-willed (and somewhat bossy) your Siberian will probably be at the lead of the pack.
+Being somewhat bossy your Siberian will probably be at the lead of the pack.

 You do, however, have to be careful with Siberians living next to small animals such as hamsters, birds or rats.
-A descendant of wild forest cat, a Siberian has superior hunting skills and a very strong prey drive.
+Descendants of wild forest cat, Siberian have superior hunting skills and a very strong prey drive.
 A smaller animal might not be safe in presence of your Siberian cat.

 Siberian cat personality: love of the outdoors!